 The sun is shining, you’re in the mood for some fresh air in the great outdoors, and the kids have energy to burn so where do you head with the family?
 East Coast Park, of course!
 This gorgeous sandy stretch of Singapore has tons of fantastic outdoor activities for kids (and a few for grown ups fancying a spot of kidulting), a huge stretch of cycling, skating or scooting routes, and some of the coolest playgrounds in Singapore.
 Add to the mix a wide expanse of beach for serious bucket and spade action and barbecue pits perfect for cooking up a family feast (or a ton of kid-friendly cafes and restaurants if you can’t be bothered to cook), well it’s no wonder families love this pocket of the island…

 Explore the East Coast on wheels

 With 42km of coast stretching from Changi right round to Tanjong Rhu, this is one part of town where the family can get busy with some cycling fun (don’t forget to check out our handy guide to cycling with kids before you push off).
-Don’t worry if you don’t have your own set of wheels: opt for bike-sharing or head to one of the bike rental outlets found in abundance along the park and prices generally start at around $8 for two hours.
-Choose from every type of bike imaginable including a family four-wheeled pedicab, tandems and cycles with training wheels for smaller tots.
+Don’t worry if you don’t have your own set of wheels: opt for bike-sharing or head to one of the bike rental outlets found in abundance along the park.
+Prices generally start at around $8 for two hours and you can choose from every type of bike imaginable including a family four-wheeled pedicab, tandems and cycles with training wheels for smaller tots.
 Rental booths also have rollerblades, scooters, swaveboards and skateboards for hire for some wheely fun adventures through the park.

 Have a sandcastle competition on the beach